 “There’s a fallacy about Connecticut,” says Darcy Arcand.
 “Yes, it does have the highest per capita income in United States.
-But, she says, many people don’t realize that our state was the only state identified in the most recent census with a rising poverty rate.
+But many people don’t realize that our state was the only state identified in the most recent census with a rising poverty rate.
 Connecticut is among the top six jurisdictions nationally with extreme peaks and valleys in income.”

 Arcand, the Development Director of Capital for Change (C4C) is working to change that.

 C4C was formed in 2016 through the merger of three existing organizations and has grown to be the largest full-service Community Development Financial Institution in Connecticut.
 It seeks to broaden access to affordable housing, promote energy efficiency and create job opportunities for underserved communities.

 C4C has made approximately $33 million in loans creating or preserving 1,879 affordable housing units, 382 jobs and removed enough carbon dioxide from the environment to equal to the removal of 650 passenger cars from the roads.

 C4C places a great deal of time and energy in promoting energy efficiency.
 Arcand notes that a lot of the housing stock in Connecticut is quite old and many beautiful homes have gone into disrepair.
 “We have proved that a lot of expenses will be reduced by bringing energy efficiency to low-income homes,” she said.

 Arcand also said her agency is particularly proud of having raised more than $1 million in social impact investments since April 1, 2019 and that interest in impact or socially responsible investing is growing.

 “We are very, very tied to the faith community,” she said.
 “There is a natural organic alliance among progressive people of faith.”